temporalio/documentation/docs/server/production-deploy.md

 Make sure to set Workflow and Activity timeouts everywhere.

+### Before You Deploy: A Note on Shard Count

+A huge part of production deploy is understanding current and future scale - the **number of shards can't be changed after the cluster is in use** so this decision needs to be upfront.
+Shard count determines scaling to improve concurrency if you start getting lots of lock contention.

 ### Scaling and Metrics

 The requirements of your Temporal system will vary widely based on your intended production workload.